MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 There's no way to directly convert an RDL layout to a Word layout, but if you want to create a new Word layout based on an RDL layout, then do as follows:

 1. Create a new blank Word layout.
 See [How to create a new Word layout document from scratch](#how-to-create-a-new-word-layout-document-from-scratch) for more information.
-1. Get a version of the report RDL layout rendered as a Word document
+1. Get a version of the report RDL layout rendered as a Word document:
     1. From the **Report layouts page**, find the RDL layout you want to base the new Word layout on.
     1. From the top pane menu, select the **Run Report** action.
 This opens the request page for the report.
     1. In the bottom of the request page, select the **Send to...** button.
 This opens a **Choose file type...** modal dialog.